unparalleled-js/docs-1/docs/connectors/zuora/search_record.md

 # Zuora - Search record action

 ## Search record action
-This action search for records in Zuora.
+This action searches for records in Zuora.
 First, select the object type in Zuora after which Workato will generate the possible search parameters.
-Be sure to provide the latest WSDL SOAP API version.
+Ensure that the Zuora connector is configured to the latest WSDL SOAP API version.
 Earlier WSDL versions may not be compatible.

 ![Search record action](~@img/zuora/search_record_action.png)
 *Search parameters are dynamically generated based on the object selected.*